 A full and detailed analysis of these issues is beyond the scope of this study.
-However, a previous study undertaken for Gas Industry Company indicated that instant gas hot water was likely to be the most competitive energy end-use option for water heating in most situations (plus it also delivers an advantage compared to cylinder options of never running out of hot water), but that for space heating gas would face stiffer competition from heat pumps.
+However, a recent study undertaken for Gas Industry Company indicated that instant gas hot water was likely to be the most competitive energy end-use option for water heating in most situations (plus it also delivers an advantage compared to cylinder options of never running out of hot water), but that for space heating gas would face stiffer competition from heat pumps.
 It also indicated that, in most cases, the relatively high capital costs of non-industrial heating requirements would mean that it was not generally cost-effective to switch away from an existing heating option.
 Furthermore, the best fuel option could vary significantly with customer circumstance - particularly the size of the heating load.

-Initial indications from an update to this study are that these conclusions remain valid, and that these are consistent with observed outcomes in the marketplace.
-(For example, discussions with gas network companies indicate that gas is losing space heating market share, but remains competitive for water heating).
+The conclusions of this study are consistent with observed outcomes in the marketplace.
+For example, discussions with gas network companies indicate that gas is losing space heating market share, but remains competitive for water heating.

-Data from the MBIE Energy Data File shown in Figure 49 indicates that gas consumption for the commercial and residential sectors (whose use is dominated by space and water heating) has been dropping in recent years.
+Data from the MBIE Energy Data File shown in Figure 50 indicates that gas consumption for the commercial and residential sectors (whose use is dominated by space and water heating) has been dropping in recent years.
 This tends to support the above conclusions that gas is slowly losing market share for space heating.